 Going it Alone

-An applicant to medical school often fails to acknowledge the importance of working with an institution’s premed office.
-Going it alone means that the applicant won’t benefit from networking contacts and relationships the premed office has with a number of admissions offices where the applicant has applied.
-Often admissions officers ask why an applicant has not used his/her premedical office’s resources.
+Medical school applicants often fail to acknowledge the importance of working with their institution’s premed office.
+Going it alone means that you won’t benefit from networking contacts and relationships the premed office has with a number of admissions offices where the you’ve applied.
+Often admissions officers ask why applicants haven’t used their premedical office’s resources.
 So be very mindful to have the full support of your premedical office if such a resource is available to you.

 Enhance Your Application With Your Extracurricular Choices